Things take longer to happen than you think they will,

 I honestly thought my results would fare better but in the end, I’m just another statistic.
 Chances are, if you also live in a developed country then it’ll be quite high.
 According to the stats, we’re the worst offenders.
 Per capita, the likes of Africa, South America and Asia pales in comparison to emissions from the US, Europe or Australia.

 But I don’t believe that cutting down on our carbon consumption means we have to live like monks and never go anywhere or do anything, which is exactly what the Sailor said to me once I told him the data!

 We can live more sustainably by simply being more mindful beings and start putting the environment at the heart of what we do.
 And perhaps by embracing some lifestyle traits from the early 20th Century… I always did want to experience life back then. 😉

 This month of January: I’m tackling my car emissions 🙌🏼

-Because travel was my worst category last year, I’ve decided to buy a bicycle and try to reduce my car emissions by 45%.
+Because travel was my worst category last year, I’ve decided to buy a bicycle and try to reduce my car emissions.

-Last year, although I didn’t own a car in KL I used taxis quite a lot, even for short journey’s home after work.
-In July we bought a car when we moved to Port Douglas as we live quite remotely and there’s no public transport.
+Last year in KL, although I didn’t own a car I used taxis quite a lot.
+Now we live quite remotely in Port Douglas and there’s no public transport, so we bought a car.
 But we only really need it when we do our weekly food shopping or when we leave town.

 So if you want to find me, I’ll be the sweaty woman on a bike in Port Douglas!
 January is the hottest and wettest month here and we’re dealing with 36 degree days with 60% humidity and flash tropical storms.
 It should be eventful!